drew-y/schemer-js/README.md

 ### min `min(num)`

 Takes a `Number` and returns a `Function`.
-The function that max returns can be passed a `Number` `String` or `Array`.
+The function that min returns can be passed a `Number` `String` or `Array`.
 With a `Number` the function returns an `Error` if the value the function is given is less than the number passed to min.
 With a `String` or an `Array` the function returns an `Error` if the the